Kajabi/sage-archived/README.md

 First ensure all new code is completed through a PR and merged into `master`.
 Then:

+1. Check with the UX Dev group via the `ux-dev` channel in Kajabi Slack to see if there are any concerns regarding a version bump.
+Assuming no concerns are voiced, continue.
-1. Find the current draft release in [Github Releases](https://github.com/Kajabi/sage/releases) and review its contents in order to determine what this next version bump should be.
+2. Find the current draft release in [Github Releases](https://github.com/Kajabi/sage/releases) and review its contents in order to determine what this next version bump should be.
 Generally:

-    - A Patch (_._.n) should be used when only small styling is adjusted or new elements/objects are added that are yet to be implemented in `kajabi-products` or other repos that use this design system.
+    - A Patch (_._.n; non-blocking changes) should be used when only small styling is adjusted or new elements/objects are added that are yet to be implemented in `kajabi-products` or other repos that use this design system.
-    - A Minor bump (_.n.0) should be used when more significant styling is completed, markup is changed on any object or element, or substantive changes are made to the system's documentation. _When in doubt, bump a new `minor` version.
+    - A Minor bump (_.n.0; blocking changes) should be used when more significant styling is completed, markup is changed on any object or element, or substantive changes are made to the system's documentation. _When in doubt, bump a new `minor` version.

     Keep the version draft open as you will return to it shortly.

-2. From the `master` branch use [`yarn version`](https://classic.yarnpkg.com/en/docs/cli/version/) to bump the package version with a version-tagged git commit as follows:
+3. From the `master` branch (after first ensuring your local branch is up to date with `origin`) use [`yarn version`](https://classic.yarnpkg.com/en/docs/cli/version/) to bump the package version with a version-tagged git commit as follows:

     ```bash
     $ yarn version --minor